gilbo/cork/README.md

 Installation
 ============

-Dependencies
+Dependencies (Mac/Linux)
 ------------

-In order to build Cork, you will need Clang 3.1+ and GMP (GNU Multi-Precision arithmetic library).
+In order to build Cork on Mac or Linux, you will need Clang 3.1+ and GMP (GNU Multi-Precision arithmetic library).
 Eventually, Cork will support GCC.
 If you would like more information, or have special system requirements, please e-mail me: I'm much more likely to extend support to a platform if I receive requests.

 Mac
 ---